 Hiring a student for an internship or co-op enables you to:

-Any of our students here in the CBA!
-Our students are hard working individuals at varying levels of academic preparation ( juniors, seniors, masters).
+Any student who meets the CBA's internship/co-op academic requirements is available for hire.
+Our students are hard working individuals at varying levels of academic preparation (juniors, seniors, master's.
 All CBA students are encouraged to complete one or more internship/co-op experiences.

-In many cases, this decision is up to the student, academic department and employer.
-In general, assignments should last for one semester (15 weeks) in order for you and the student, to obtain maximum benefit from the relationship.
+In many cases, this decision is up to the student, academic department, and employer.
+In general, assignments should last for one semester (15 weeks).
 However, the quality of the experience is far more important than its length.
-In addition, some students may be available to Intern full-time during winter break (December to the beginning of January) or may wish to work full-time during the summer.
+In addition, some students may be available to intern full-time during winter break (December to the beginning of January) or may wish to work full-time during the summer.
 Students’ schedules usually change from one semester to the next, which may change availability.

 Employers who start planning early will enhance their chances of hiring top students.
-Because the internship and co-op follow an academic semester we encourage employers to post open positions at least one semester prior to the anticipated start date.
-For example if you need a summer intern/co-op then make sure your position is posted no later than January, of the same year.
+Internships and co-ops are on the school-semester calendar, so employers should post open positions at least one semester prior to the anticipated start date.
+For example, if you need a summer intern/co-op then make sure your position is posted no later than January of that year.

-Students may seek internship credit.
-Since each student is different, credit may be arranged only with prior approval from the CBA.
+Students can seek academic credit for their internships.
+Credit is arranged only with prior approval from the CBA.

-Students often approach an internship/co-op more seriously if pay is involved.
-However, high quality and some career-related positions are unpaid.
-Employers should consult with their Human Resources Department as well as the Ohio Revised code.
+Our internship/co-op students typically are paid for their work, although we recognize that some high quality and career-related positions are unpaid.
+Employers should consult with their Human Resources Department as well as the Ohio Revised Code.

-Just like for a job, a detailed job description is important.
-Students want useful, career-related work and recognize that most internship/co-op positions include some administrative work.
-Once a student is hired, they should receive an orientation to the organization and follow all company HR policies.
+As with full-time positions, a detailed job description is important.
+While students recognize that many internship/co-op positions include some administrative work, internships need to also provide useful, career-related work.
+Once a student is hired, they should receive an orientation to the organization and follow all company Human Resources policies.

-In most cases, employers want to review resumes and cover letters before interviewing applicants.
-Successful employers use multiple avenues to reach students.
-Options available to employers include: posting positions in Post a job ( the Universities online job posting system), hosting an information table or session in the CBA for students (email , encouraging current employees or interns to recommend candidates, participating in University sponsored events and reaching out to our campus student organizations.
+Successful employers use multiple avenues to reach our students.
+Some options available to employers include: posting positions in Post a job (the University’s online job posting system); hosting an information table or session in the CBA for students; email ; encouraging current employees or interns to recommend candidates; participating in University sponsored events and reaching out to our campus student organizations.